Deploy Bun.js Cron Scheduler

 - Timezone: Validates against IANA timezone database

-- Properties: Validates key-value pair format
+- Properties: Validates key-value pair format and automatically parses data types (string, number, boolean)

 If validation fails, the scheduler will: